-After Michigan’s new auto law was enacted on June 11, 2019, the issue of out of state car insurance coverage for out of state drivers has become more important than ever.
+After Michigan’s new auto law was enacted on June 11, 2019, the issue of out of state car insurance coverage for non-resident Michigan drivers has become more important than ever.

 Out of state residents who drive in Michigan, but who fail to comply with the requirements of our No-Fault auto insurance law could face the following dire consequences: